How about: Home Page > Estoril Sights > Estoril Beaches > Lisbon to Estoril > Estoril day trips

-Estoril to Sintra and the number 418 bus
+Estoril to Sintra, the Number 418 Bus Route

 The town centre of Sintra

-Note: The above link opens a new window.
+The link above opens a new window and the webpage is in Portuguese.
 To navigate to the 418 bus timetable click on the “418 - Estoril Estação - Sintra Estação” tab.
 "Dias úteis" means Monday to Friday, "Sábados" is Saturday and "Domingos" means Sunday.

 Bus Station Information